Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Proposed Parameter Estimation and Clustering Procedure

 and minimize this with respect to $\boldsymbol{\theta}$ in order to obtain the minimum DPD estimators (MDPDEs) of the unknown parameters.
 Note that the aforesaid minimization problem can also be viewed as the maximization of,

 As $\beta\rightarrow 0$, the MDPDE coincides with the maximum likelihood estimator (MLE) as the limit $l_0(\boldsymbol{\theta})$ coincides with the log-likelihood function.
-For a general $\beta>0$, the quantity in the right hand side of Equation (\ref{Eq2}) has been referred to as the $\beta$-likelihood in Fujisawa and Eguchi $(2006)$ \cite{dpdjapan} and its maximizer is termed as the maximum $\beta$-likelihood estimator.
-Also see Cichocki and Amari $(2010)$ \cite{alpha_div} for a description of $\alpha$, $\beta$ and $\gamma$ divergences (leading to the corresponding generalized likelihoods) as robust methods of similarities.
+For a general $\beta>0$, the quantity in the right hand side of Equation (\ref{Eq2}) has been referred to as the $\beta$-likelihood in \cite{dpdjapan} and its maximizer is termed as the maximum $\beta$-likelihood estimator.
+Also see \cite{alpha_div} for a description of $\alpha$, $\beta$ and $\gamma$ divergences (leading to the corresponding generalized likelihoods) as robust methods of similarities.
 For the $\beta$-likelihood, the tuning parameter $\beta \in [0,1]$ controls the trade off between the degree of robustness and asymptotic efficiency of the MDPDE, or, equivalently, the maximum $\beta$-likelihood estimator of $\boldsymbol{\theta}$.
-The asymptotic properties and the robustness properties of this estimator have been discussed in Basu et al.~$(1998$ \cite{basupaper}, $2011$ \cite{basubook}).
-The relationship between the MDPD and the minimum $q$-entropy estimation was established by Ferrari and Vecchia $(2012)$ \cite{q_entropy}.
+The asymptotic properties and the robustness properties of this estimator have been discussed in \cite{basupaper} and \cite{basubook}.
+The relationship between the MDPD and the minimum $q$-entropy estimation was established by \cite{q_entropy}.
 The same quantity (in the right hand side of Equation (\ref{Eq2})) is indeed also equal to the $L_q$-likelihood function (\cite{q_entropy}) with $q = 1-\beta$; its use in robust statistical inferences has been explored by \cite{q_entropy_finance, q_entropy_tail, L_q likelihood, qent3, qent1, qent2}.